Bill Clinton 1992 presidential campaign: President Bush's approval ratings

 For most of 1991, the incumbent president, George H.W.
 Bush, was extremely popular after the Persian Gulf War, with approval rating at times reaching as high as 90 percent.
 That war had helped erase the Vietnam Syndrome America had felt since the 1960s, restoring confidence in the country's ability to assert itself militarily abroad.
 But because of a growing public perception of an economic downturn, Bush's popularity began falling throughout late 1991, and by February 1992, his approval rating fell below 40%.
 Bush's approval would stay low for the rest of the campaign season.

 Reasons for victory

 Clinton's charisma, combined with a talented campaign staff and skilled campaign strategy, led to victory.
 Organizational theorists have proposed that his campaign structure adopted an effective blend of informality with clear goal definition, which allowed for structured creativity.
 There was also the Ross Perot factor, as he took many votes from the angry base due to Bush's breaking of the no tax pledge.
 Bill Clinton also focused on the economy in 1992 due to the recession and ran on school choice, balanced budget amendment, opposition to illegal immigration and support for NAFTA.

 Presidential candidate Bill Clinton in front of Rackham School at the University of Michigan on October 19, 1992, flanked by Michigan Senator Carl Levin, Hillary Clinton, Chelsea Clinton and Michigan Senator Donald W. Riegle, Jr.

+Outreach to ethnic American constituencies was coordinated by Christopher Hyland as Deputy National Political Director for Ethnic Constituencies; in his autobiography My Life, Clinton credited Hyland with laying the foundation for the administration's continuing engagement with ethnic communities after taking office.